Call for papers – Child in the City World Conference Dublin

 For purposes of review and programming, abstracts are divided into themes as outlined above.
 Selection of the most appropriate category is important as it determines who reviews your abstract. (note: if appropriate, the programme committee may reassign your abstract to a different category).

 The length of the presentations at the conference will be strictly 15 minutes, including time for questions.
 The conference language is English.
-Presenters will be informed if their proposals have been accepted the first week of April.
+Presenters will be informed if their proposals have been accepted in the second week of April 2022.